ymadz/appdev/finalproject/readme.md

+# Save the documentation into a .txt file

+documentation_text = """
 # ⚽ FIFA Player Dashboard with Machine Learning

 This project is a web-based dashboard built with Django that uses a machine learning model (XGBoost Regressor) to predict FIFA players’ overall ratings.
 It visualizes player statistics, allows exploration by position, and evaluates model performance using real data.